lumol-org/lumol/doc/input_reference/source/units.rst

 - The internal unit of pressure is ``u A^-1 fs^-2``;
 - *etc.*

-Lumol knows how to convert any value in these internal unit to others units.
-The accepted units are:
+Lumol provides convertion of any value in these internal unit to others units.
+The following table lists available units that can be converted:

 +------------+-----------------------------+
 | Quantity   | Accepted units              |